Mazen-k/web-project/README.md

 - q1 : Id, question, op1, op2, op3, op4, answer
 - q2 : Id, question, op1, op2, op3, op4, answer

+# Testing
+**IMPORTANT**
+- **IMPORT DATABASE (learnpy (4).sql) FROM PROVIDED DOCUMENTS INTO A MYSQL DATABASE CALLED learnpy to ensure you have an admin account and all features work as intended**
+**IMPORTANT**
+- For testing use the following email and password for the Admin account Email : maher@web.com
+Pw : Maher@123
+- For user accounts, you can create your own using the signup process.
 # Authors

 - Mazen Kaikaty